gertingold/tools4scicomp/manuscript/git.rst

    initialize the repository with a README file.

-After logging into a Gitlab server, one finds in the dashboard on the top of the screen the possibility to created a new project as shown in :numref:`gitlab-create-project-1`.
-In order to actually create a new project, some basic information is needed as shown in :numref:gitlab-create-project-2`.
+After logging into a Gitlab server, one finds in the dashboard on the top of the screen the possibility to create a new project as shown in :numref:`gitlab-create-project-1`.
+In order to actually create a new project, some basic information is needed as shown in :numref:`gitlab-create-project-2`.
 Mandatory are the name as well as the visibility level of the project.
 A private project will only be visible to the owner and members who were invited to join the project.
 Public projects, on the other hand, can be accessed without any authentication.
 It is recommended to add a short description of the project so that its purpose becomes apparent to visitors of the project page.
 In addition, it is useful to add at least a short README file.
-This file can contain more explicit information about the project and can be extended over time by adding information useful for visitors of the project page.
+This README file initially will contain the name of the repository and the project description.
+It can be extended over time by adding information useful for visitors of the project page.
 In addition, creating a README file makes sure that the repository contains at least one file.

 .. tip::